 Build from the ground up

-“Start simple, conduct lots of user testing, and use your data findings to understand customer pain points.”
+There is no right or wrong way to build your bot but there is a clear starting point: start simple, conduct lots of user testing, and use your data findings to understand customer pain points.

-The most important consideration businesses need to make is to ensure their responses were high-quality and that the intended input was clearly interpreted.
+The most important consideration businesses need to make is to ensure their responses are high-quality and that the intended input is clearly interpreted.